sawshep/popecomputing.org/refurbishing/index.md

 ## Donate

+Due to logistical issues, we are **no longer accepting desktop computers, monitors, keyboards, or mice** for donation as of 2022-10-27.

-Interested in donating computers to Parts4Hearts?
+Interested in donating laptops to Parts4Hearts?
 Please reach out to <a href="&#109;&#97;&#105;&#108;&#116;&#111;&#58;%63%6F%6E%74%61%63%74%40%70%6F%70%65%63%6F%6D%70%75%74%69%6E%67%2E%6F%72%67">contac<!--a@b-->t@popec<!-- c@d-->omputin<!--e.f -->g.org</a>.